 In a world dominated by formulaic and oversimplified images in commercial media, independent LGBT film is a vital and necessary alternative.

-Throughout its thirty-six year history, Frameline has consistently supported LGBT filmmakers through grants, awards and programs.
+Throughout its thirty-eight year history, Frameline has consistently supported LGBT filmmakers through grants, awards and programs.

 Maverick queer filmmakers reflect the diversity of our communities and ask the questions central to our lives.
 Filmmaking is a very expensive art form, yet the resources available to LGBT filmmakers are highly limited.
 Unlike studio filmmakers, independent artists struggle to secure the funding needed to complete works and support future projects.